 Getting your bike back

 So what do you do if your bike comes up in a listing?
 You definitely shouldn’t accuse the seller via email or phone.
 You could be wrong.
-And if you’re right, they’ll simply get rid of the bike before you can do anything else.
+And if you’re right, they’ll probably get rid of the bike before you can do anything else!

 You definitely shouldn’t go and buy your bike back from them either!
 Bizarre as it sounds, I’ve heard of people doing just that.
 But it obviously stinks of defeat and will only encourage further thievery.

-You should probably avoid going down there to reclaim your bike yourself too.
+You probably shouldn't go down there to try and reclaim your bike yourself either.
 Any sort of confrontation could easily escalate into something very nasty.

 Many towns and cities have informal areas where stolen bikes are traded.
 You probably already know where they are in your neighborhood.
 If you don’t, ask around.

-In London for example, Brick Lane market is notorious as the place to go to buy or sell stolen bikes.
-I’m not sure what it’s like these days but it used to be a very blatant thieves bazaar.
+In London for example, Brick Lane market is notorious as the place to go to buy and sell stolen bikes.
+I’m not sure what it’s like these days, but it used to be a very blatant thieves bazaar.